henryVentura14/Task-app/README.md

 # TaskApp by HVG

-Foobar is a Python library for dealing with word pluralization.
+Task app in React

-## Installation
+## Installation of dependencies

 ```bash
 npm install